Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Introduction

-Some of the physical parameters, which affect habitability can be achieved by observation, like semi major axis and eccentricity.
-However, many parameters are still immeasurable to us.
-Among them are atmosphere pressure, diurnal period, spin obliquity, and ocean coverage.
+Some of the physical orbit parameters like semi-major axis and eccentricity, which affect habitability, can be achieved by observation.
+However, many parameters are still unknown.
+Among them are atmospheric pressure, diurnal period, spin obliquity, and ocean coverage.

-In orbital HZ we are free to manipulate any parameter, which makes it a suitable tool to investigate situations like having different ocean coverages or different spin obliquities.
-It may cause the question that how changing the immeasurable parameters can change the habitable fraction of a planet and whether it can change the status of a planet from habitable to an inhabitable one or vice versa.
+For an orbital HZ, we are free to manipulate some parameters which makes this a suitable tool to speculate on cases having different ocean coverages or different spin obliquities.
+It may create an issue on how changing unknown parameters can change the habitable fraction of a planet and whether this can change the status of a planet from habitable to unhabitable or vice versa.

-Moreover, the earth itself is not completely habitable based on LEBM, which can specify the importance of the habitability fraction of planets instead of jumping into a Boolean conclusion classifying the planets into habitable or inhabitable worlds.

-This paper is organized as follows: in the section \ref{sectiontwo} we will introduce LEBM, the section \ref{sectionthree} focuses on computational details and the section \ref{sectionfour} discusses the application of the model on real cases.
+This paper is organized as follows: Section \ref{lebm} introduces the LEBM, section \ref{excasestudy} presents our exoplanet case studies, section \ref{discussion} discusses the effect of each parameter on the temperature and habitability, and section \ref{conclusion} concludes our results.